iSmoothStar/ismoothstar.github.io/_posts/2024-11-26-welcome-to-ismooth-star.md

 Of course, if we talk about the technologies that each one of these is built on, then the list will go on much further.

+### Blog Topics
 I am going to discuss a lot of topics related to technology here and there, I have built a homelab with my servers and network equipment I acquired throughout the years.
-So, the topics that this blog will cover will mostly be:
+So, the topics that this blog will cover are mostly about:

 - Computers, including but not limited to all types of servers and single board computers.
 - Networks, spefically the software and hardware used for networks.
-- Operating Systems, will most likely be `Linux` and maybe `Windows` or others from time to time.
+- Operating systems, it will most likely be Linux and maybe Windows or others from time to time.
+- Blogging in general, and I will definitely be posting in regard to Jekyll and maybe Wordpress, Blogger or any other platform.

 That may not only be it, I will definitely find a way to discover more topics in my journey as a blogger but that's what I currently have in mind.